reasv/capsim-client-ts/README.md

 Web UI Client for [capsim](https://github.com/reasv/capsim)

 ## Bun
 This project requires bun https://bun.sh/.
-It's not guaranteed to work with Node.js/NPM or yarn.
+It's not guaranteed to work with Node.js/NPM or yarn, although it probably will.

 ## Running